suessspeise/wolfram_pattern/README.md

 # wolfram pattern
-generator for patterns as in "A New Kind of Science" by Stephen Wolfram
+generator for patterns as in "A New Kind of Science" by Stephen Wolfram :poop:

 # sample output: